TRIQS/triqs/doc/applications.rst

 Hubbard I solver
 ----------------
 .. warning::

+   FIXME
    MERGE THIS INTO DFTTOOLS

 This solver gives the Hubbard I solution of a quantum impurity problem, i.e. it solves the atomic limit.
-This simple approximation allows to have very quick answer even for large multiband systems.
+This simple approximation allows for very quick answers even for large multiband systems.

 *Homepage:* `<http://ipht.cea.fr/triqs/1.2/applications/hubbardI/>`_